-4.1.3.5.5.5 Mixtures with highly toxic ingredients components
+4.1.3.5.5.5 Mixtures with highly toxic ingredients

-Acute or Chronic Category 1 ingredients components with acute toxicities well below 1 mg/l and/or chronic toxicities well below 0.1 mg/l [if non rapidly degradable (NRD)] and 0.01 mg/l [if rapidly degradable (RD)] may influence the toxicity of the mixture and should be given increased weight in applying the summation method of classification approach.
-When a mixture contains ingredients components classified as Acute or Chronic Category 1, the tiered approach described in 4.1.3.5.5.3 and 4.1.3.5.4 should be applied using a weighted sum by multiplying the concentrations of Acute Category 1 and Chronic Category 1 ingredients components by a factor, instead of merely adding up the percentages.
-This means that the concentration of "Acute 1" in the left column of Table 4.1.2 and the concentration of "Chronic 1" in the left column of Table 4.1.3 are multiplying factors to be applied to these ingredients components are defined using the toxicity value, as summarized in Table 4.1.4-5 below.
-Therefore, in order to classify a mixture containing Acute/Chronic 1 ingredients components, the classifier needs to be informed of the value of the M factor in order to apply the summation method.
-Alternatively, the additivity formula (para.
-4.1.3.5.2) may be used when toxicity data are available for all highly toxic ingredients components in the mixture and there is convincing evidence that all other ingredients components, including those for which specific acute and/or chronic toxicity data are not available, are of low or no toxicity and do not significantly contribute to the environmental hazard of the mixture.
+Category Acute 1 or Chronic 1 -ingredients with acute toxicities well below 1 mg/l and/or chronic toxicities well below 0.1 mg/l (if non-rapidly degradable) and 0.01 mg/l (if rapidly degradable) may influence the toxicity of the mixture and should be given increased weight in applying the summation method.
+When a mixture contains ingredients classified as Acute or Chronic 1, the tiered approach described in 4.1.3.5.5.3 and 4.1.3.5.5.4 should be applied using a weighted sum by multiplying the concentrations of Acute 1 and Chronic 1 ingredients by a factor, instead of merely adding up the percentages.
+This means that the concentration of "Acute 1" in the left column of Table [4.1.2] [4.1.3] and the concentration of "Chronic 1" in the left column of Table [4.1.3] [4.1.4] are multiplied by the appropriate multiplying factor.
+The multiplying factors to be applied to these ingredients are defined using the toxicity value, as summarized in Table 4.1.4-5 below.
+Therefore, in order to classify a mixture containing Acute/Chronic 1 ingredients, the classifier needs to be informed of the value of the M factor in order to apply the summation method.
+Alternatively, the additivity formula (see 4.1.3.5.2) may be used when toxicity data are available for all highly toxic ingredients in the mixture and there is convincing evidence that all other ingredients, including those for which specific acute and/or chronic toxicity data are not available, are of low or no toxicity and do not significantly contribute to the environmental hazard of the mixture.